 - Get more sleep

 Getting a good night’s sleep is critical for your physical and mental health but it’s harder than it sounds.
 Everyone wants to sleep well and feel rested when they wake up but it’s not always easy to achieve.
+It is important that you are able to sleep through the night and can wake up feeling rested.

 Changing your sleep routine could enable you to get to sleep more quickly and, crucially, stop you from waking up frequently throughout the night.
 Minimizing screen time before bed, practicing meditation before you turn in and avoiding caffeine in the evenings can help you to drop off more easily, so why not give it a go?